jbmilgrom/blogg/src/post/google-product-categories-openai-demo.md

 [If the algorithm stops once a leaf-node is reached (i.e. a node with no children), a maximum of 6 requests would be issued to OpenAI and 3 on average, since the longest path has 6 edges and the average has a little over 3.[^7]]

 ## Increasingly Low Probablity for False Positives
+In the GPC taxonomy, each child is a true [subcategory](https://en.wikipedia.org/wiki/Subcategory) of its parent.
+The farther down the tree, the more specific the set of subcategories.
 As the algorithm descends the GPC tree, OpenAI is run through a series of multiple-choice questions with step-up increases in difficulty by level.
 In the GPC taxonomy, each child is a true [subcategory](https://en.wikipedia.org/wiki/Subcategory) of its parent.
 The farther down the tree, the more specific the set of subcategories.
 By the time the algorithm reaches a leaf-node, and there are no additional levels to descend or questions to ask, any product category response. [or questions to ask, OpenAI has been taken through the proverbial wringer.]
 OpenAI is instructed to respond with `"None of the Above"` when the suggested product categories are inapplicable.
 An [input of https://espn.com](http://localhost:3003/url?model=default&url=https%3A%2F%2Fespn.com), for example, commonly results in the path `"Sporting Goods"` > `"Athletics"` > `"None of the Above"`, where OpenAI responds with "None of the Above" at level 3, or `"Arts & Entertainment"` > `"None of the Above"`, where OpenAI responds with `"None of the Above"` at level 2, for the scraped metadata:
 ```html
 <meta name="description" content="Visit ESPN for live scores, highlights and sports news.
 Stream exclusive games on ESPN+ and play fantasy sports.">
 <meta name="title" content="ESPN - Serving Sports Fans.
 Anytime.
 Anywhere.">